 You can walk around the lake in about 15 minutes.
 Other things to do include getting the dune buggy up the sand dunes (or climbing up them if your calf muscles can take it).

 Whilst there you can also visit nearby vineyards.
-My hop on/off tour included a trip to the El Catador vineyard, but there are others and the numerous tour/taxi people are always keen to take you there.
+I went to the El Catador vineyard, but there are others and the numerous tour/taxi people are always keen to take you there.

 At El Catador they still trample the grapes by foot, employing people for the season in February-March who then tread grapes for long 10-hour nights (too hot in the day).